PravinGorlewar/LendingClubData_EDA/README.md

 ## General Information
 #
 ## What is Lending Club?
-### An online peer-to-peer lending platform connecting borrowers and investors.
-### LendingClub - revolutionizes lending by offering accessible loans to individuals and ### small businesses.
+- An online peer-to-peer lending platform connecting borrowers and investors.LendingClub  revolutionizes lending by offering accessible loans to individuals and ### small businesses.
 #
 #
 ### How?
+- Borrower:  Applies online, undergo credit assessment, and have their loan requests listed on the platform.
+- Investors: Diversify portfolios by funding loans based on risk profiles
 #
-### Borrower:  Applies online, undergo credit assessment, and have their loan requests listed on the platform.
-### Investors: Diversify portfolios by funding loans based on risk profiles
 #
-#
 ## What is the background of your project?
+- Using data available from Lending Club, we are performing Exploration, Cleaning,  analysis an trying to derive insights
 #
-### Using data available from Lending Club, we are performing Exploration, Cleaning,  analysis an trying to derive insights
-#

 ## What is the business probem that your project is trying to solve?
-### Finding factors that can predict risky loans
+- Finding factors that can predict risky loans
 #
 ## What is the dataset that is being used?
-### Loans.csv from Lending Club
+- Loans.csv from Lending Club

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 #